root3nl/SupportApp/README.md

 * **Network**: The current SSID or Ethernet along with the local IPv4 address.
 The icon indicates the connection type, Wi-Fi or Ethernet.
 Clicking on this item opens the Network preference pane in System Preferences.

-* **Mac Password**: Shows when the user's password expires and supports both local and Active Directory accounts.
+* **Mac Password**: Shows when the user's password expires and supports both local and Active Directory accounts by default.
+Alternative supported user sources are Jamf Connect, Kerberos SSO Extension and NoMAD.
 Shows a warning when the expiry reaches the value set in the optional key 'PasswordExpiryLimit'.
 The text label in the item can be modified using the preference key ‘PasswordLabel’.

 * **Custom Item A**: A custom info item to show any information.
 The title, icon must be configured and optionally a link to open an App, URL or Command.
 The value below the title must be populated by setting a preference key using a script.